justmarkham/DAT8/README.md

 **Homework:**
 * Your project question write-up is due on Thursday.
 * Complete the [Pandas homework assignment](code/05_pandas_homework_imdb.py) with the [IMDb data](data/imdb_1000.csv).
 You have until Tuesday (9/8) to complete this assignment.
-* If you're not using Anaconda, install the [IPython Notebook](http://ipython.org/install.html) using `pip`.
-(The IPython Notebook is included with Anaconda.)
+* If you're not using Anaconda, install the [Jupyter Notebook](http://jupyter.readthedocs.org/en/latest/install.html) (formerly known as the IPython Notebook) using `pip`.
+(The Jupyter or IPython Notebook is included with Anaconda.)

 **Pandas Resources:**
 * To learn more Pandas, read this [three-part tutorial](http://www.gregreda.com/2013/10/26/intro-to-pandas-data-structures/), or review these two excellent (but extremely long) notebooks on Pandas: [introduction](http://nbviewer.ipython.org/github/fonnesbeck/Bios8366/blob/master/notebooks/Section2_5-Introduction-to-Pandas.ipynb) and [data wrangling](http://nbviewer.ipython.org/github/fonnesbeck/Bios8366/blob/master/notebooks/Section2_6-Data-Wrangling-with-Pandas.ipynb).